 3. Iceland has more writers, more books published and more books read per head than any other nation on earth.

-5. From mid June until early July, the sun only sets for around 2 to 3 hours in the Reykjavik area.
+5. From mid-June until early July, the sun only sets for around 2 to 3 hours in the Reykjavik area.
 This decreases the further north you travel.
 That means there’s even more time to explore our wonderful landscape when you visit Iceland.

 6. Winter is pretty special in Iceland - thanks to the Northern Lights, a spectacular light show in the skies above Iceland when the conditions are just right.

 7. Many Icelandic people still believe in mythical creatures like Elves and Trolls.
-Maybe you’ll spot one two when you’re out taking a tour of Iceland.
+Maybe you’ll spot one-two when you’re out taking a tour of Iceland.

 8. One of the most surprising Iceland facts is that beer was illegal here until 1989.
 It was considered unpatriotic to drink it back when Iceland was struggling under the rule of Denmark and beer was associated with the Danish way of life.
 However, we’ve since set things right and there’s now a Beer Day is on 1 March each year that celebrates the repeal of the act that banned it.

-10. In Iceland, if you decide to name your baby with a forename that’s not yet been used in the country and is not on the government’s official list of 3,565 names, it must first by approved by the country’s naming committee.
+10. In Iceland, if you decide to name your baby with a forename that’s not yet been used in the country and is not on the government’s official list of 3,565 names, it must first be approved by the country’s naming committee.
 The aim is to preserve the language, which is close to Old Norse.

 11. Approximately 85% of our power comes from renewable sources – including geothermal water and hydroelectric power.
 The geothermal water is also used in one of our most famous attractions – the blue lagoon geothermal spa.

-14. The multi award winning series Game of Thrones is partially filmed in Iceland.
+14. The multi-award-winning series Game of Thrones is partially filmed in Iceland.
 If you visit Iceland you can check out the stomping ground of the White Walkers or the Wildings from the North of the Wall.

 As you can see, Iceland is full of interesting facts.
 Has this list helped you to #FindAReasonToGo?